I have to confess, I’m a bit of a prehistoric geek.

 Instead of being moronic brutes, research shows they were intelligent and social.

-The common theory for their demise is that us Homo sapiens wiped them out.
+The common theory for their demise is that Homo sapiens wiped them out.

-But there’s evidence we actually lived side by side.
+But there’s evidence we happily lived side by side.

-Science suggests their demise was due to something else.
+Science suggests their decline was due to something else.

 Neanderthals were great at survival.